ClickCease

 They are designed to help the successor trustees distribute the trust’s assets equally among the beneficiaries.
 Once the assets have been distributed, the loan is then paid off.

-banker shaking hands with clientsIt’s important to note that the pool of lenders willing to grant a secured trust loan against trust-owned assets is shallow.
+It’s important to note that the pool of lenders willing to grant a secured trust loan against trust-owned assets is shallow.

 These niche providers are few and far between.
 For this reason, you are unlikely to find the same competitive interest rates and monthly repayment terms characteristic of conventional finance, secured loans and mortgages.

 Regarding loan amounts, most specialist lenders only grant secured trust loans on assets valued above a certain threshold.
-They don’t consider amounts below that threshold worth the legwork required.
+They don’t consider amounts below that threshold worth the legwork required

 How hard is it to get financing on an asset held in trust?

 From a lender’s point of view, mortgages on trust properties tend to have a significantly lower loan-to-value ratio compared to commercial finance mortgages on residential properties.
-The main trust-owned properties pose to loan providers is that it isn’t always clear who will be responsible for the loan repayments, and here’s why.
+The main problem trust-owned properties pose to loan providers is that it isn’t always clear who will be responsible for the loan repayments, and here’s why.

 On the one hand, you have the settlor (the “original trustee”) who puts the assets into the trust.
 On the other hand, you have the trustees whose responsibility is to manage the assets in the trust.
 You also have the trust beneficiaries who benefit directly from the assets in the trust.
 Sometimes, the beneficiaries also happen to be trustees of the fund.

-From this, you can see the amount of due diligence that would be required.
+With so many different people involved in a trust, you can see the amount of due diligence that would be required.
 The process can be long and drawn out, and it can take a while before an application for a secured trust loan can be approved.

 Get started online